PrestonWinstead/give_campus_interview/README.md

 I know this isn't the cleanest Ruby, but I wanted to push my solution through to something that really worked.

+First off, you'll have to update the path to the CSV file to where you have it stored locally. you can do this in both of the CSV reads in `build_leader_boards.rb`

 If you open the root directory and simply run `ruby build_leader_boards.rb`, then it should return something that looks like the following: